-Be sure to schedule time to visit the exhibit hall (Austin Convention Center, Ballroom D–G, level 4).
-The hall is open from 9:00 a.m. to 6:00 p.m. on 8 and 9 January and from 9:00 a.m. to 1:00 p.m. on 10 January.
+The exhibit hall (Austin Convention Center, Ballroom D–G, level 4) is open from 9:00 a.m. to 6:00 p.m. on 8 and 9 January and from 9:00 a.m. to 1:00 p.m. on 10 January.
 Take advantage of special promotions and visit the Exhibit Hall Theater.
 Explore nearly one hundred exhibit booths representing a variety of materials and services of interest to teachers, scholars, and students of language and literature.
 Admission to the exhibit area is restricted to persons wearing badges or carrying appropriate passes.

 Exhibit Hall Theater

-Exhibitors will conduct presentations, readings, and product demonstrations in the MLA Exhibit Hall (Austin Convention Center, Ballroom D–G, level 4); view the Exhibit Hall Theater schedule in the Program for details on presentations, which will take place during the breaks between sessions.
+Attend exhibitor-sponsored presentations, demonstrations, and product launches during the breaks between sessions in the MLA Exhibit Hall (Austin Convention Center, Ballroom D–G, level 4); view the Exhibit Hall Theater schedule in the Program for details.

 View a list of the 2016 exhibitors.

 Visit MLA PubCentral in the Austin Convention Center (Ballroom Prefunction, level 4) for everything related to MLA publications.
-Shop for MLA products at the booth, explore the MLA International Bibliography, update your MLA Commons profile, and browse the winners of MLA’s publication prizes all in one central location just outside the exhibit hall.
+Shop for MLA products at the booth, explore the MLA International Bibliography, update your MLA Commons profile and learn about the Commons Open Repository Exchange (CORE), and browse the winners of MLA’s publication prizes all in one central location just outside the exhibit hall.
 Visit this section later in the fall for more details.

 Display and Video of 2015 MLA-Prize-Winning Books.
 A display of the books that are 2015 MLA prize winners and a video featuring material from the winners will be located in MLA PubCentral.
 Many of the prizewinning publishers are exhibiting and will have copies of these books for sale at their booths.
-The winners will receive their awards at the MLA Awards Ceremony, which will take place Saturday, 9 January, at 7:00 p.m. in the JW Marriott (Lone Star Ballroom D, level 3) and will be immediately followed by a reception.
+The winners will receive their awards at the MLA Awards Ceremony.

 MLA Awards Ceremony